MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orch/manage/migrate-orchestrator-between-environments.md

 The following steps are required to enable an automatic migration of Orchestrator to a new environment:

-1. Backup SQL Server service master key in environment A
+1. Back up SQL Server service master key in environment A

-2. Backup the Orchestrator database in environment A
+2. Back up the Orchestrator database in environment A

 3. Deploy SQL Server 2008 R2 in environment B